Ir3nicuz/HidPidTool/README.md

 The tool is not capable of handling report descriptors with "long" type of entries (more then 4 data bytes).
 Only the "short" element type (id byte with upto 4 data bytes) is useable.
 New added report elements cannot be longer then this limit.
 When a descriptor file contains such long elements at read-in the tool will in most cases misinterprete or discard it.

 ## Requirements
-The tool is compiled as .jar package for a java virtual machine with a least main verion 11.
+The tool is compiled as .jar package for a java virtual machine with a least main version 11.

 ## Import and Export
 - `.dat` intel lava data file